dmoulton/4-in-a-row/readme.md

 6. The app doesn't have a lot of error checking, so you can cheat.
 That's not really the point.

 There is a demo at http://davidmoulton.me/4-in-a-row .
-The demo is not multi-user, meaning that anyone who loads the page can control the board.
-I will fix that in the future.